rKow/fakecreditcard/readme.md

 2. Installed `docker-compose`

 DOCUMENTATION
-1. How does it work
+1. How does it work?

 Open below in: http://www.plantuml.com/plantuml/uml/
 ```puml